cgroth06/Candidate-Search/README.md

 ## Description

 Candidate Search is a static web app build with react, vite, and typescript.
 It calls a github Api to retrive user info.
-You can save a candidate to a table or delete th them and move on to another candidate.
+You can save a candidate to a table or delete them and move on to another candidate.

 ## Table of Contents
 - [Installation](#installation)